-(f) PERA and ERB shall each prepare an employer guide that illustrates the use of their respective schedule of employer allocations report to create journal entries generally required by GASBS 68.
-The calculations necessary at the employer level (for adjusting journal entries, amortization of deferred amounts, etc.) shall be described and illustrated.
-The employer guides shall be made available to the participant employers by June 30 of the subsequent fiscal year.
+(f) PERA and ERB shall each prepare an employer guide that illustrates the correct use of their respective schedule of employer allocations report by their participant employers.
+The guides shall explicitly distinguish between the plan-level reporting and any employer-specific items.
+The calculations and record-keeping necessary at the employer level (for adjusting journal entries, amortization of deferred amounts, etc.) shall be described and illustrated.
+The employer guides shall be made available to the participant employers by June 30 of the subsequent fiscal.
 Stand-alone state agency financial statements that exclude the proportionate share of the collective net pension liability of the state of New Mexico shall include note disclosure referring the reader to the statewide ACFR for the state's net pension liability and other pension-related information.